Robert C. Smith

 New York, NY 10010

 Smith’s “public sociology” seeks to identify strategic sites of intervention to promote positive outcomes.
 He has served several years on the CUNY Chancellor’s Commission on Mexicans and Education in New York, and serves as the Lead Faculty in the Baruch College School of Public Affairs Emerging Mexican Leaders Program.
-Smith co-founded the Mexican Educational Foundation of New York (which merged in 2010 with MASA, the Mexican American Students Alliance to form MASA-MexEd), which promotes educational achievement and committed leadership in the Mexican community.
-Smith was an expert witness in the Voting Rights Act case of US. v.
-Village of Port Chester, focusing on the history of discrimination and racial social dynamics involving Latinos.
+Smith co-founded the Mexican Educational Foundation of New York (which is merging with the Mexican American Students Alliance), which promotes educational achievement and committed leadership in the Mexican community.
+Smith was an expert witness in the Voting Rights Act case of US. vs Village of Port Chester, focusing on the history of discrimination and racial social dynamics involving Latinos.
 He also routinely advises Mexican community organizations and leaders.
 In recognition of this work, Smith was awarded the Youth Advocate of the Year Award in 2008 by the largest Mexican nonprofit organization in New York, Organizacion Tepeyac.

 Smith’s Guggenheim Fellow project was to analyze data from a fourteen year project on children of Mexican immigrants (funded currently by the W.T.
 Grant Foundation), following them from mid-adolescence into early adulthood (mid-teens to about thirty).
 The resulting book will be called Horatio Alger Lives in Brooklyn… But Check His Papers.
 This research documents how the majority of his 100 research subjects experienced at least modest upward mobility over the decade, benefitting from the many “second chance” mechanisms or special programs in the New York schools, from good mentoring, and from hard work.
 The study also shows how undocumented youth, who have grown up in the US, including some with stellar educational records, have experienced harsh and unfair limits.
 Some have responded by pursuing their educations and becoming leaders in their communities, maintaining a strong hope that America will give all its children a fair chance.
 It is a morally upside down universe where young people raised in the US are condemned to life at hard labor in the informal economy for the “crime” of coming to the US with their parents as children.